 - Awards Luncheon – Outstanding Ag Youth Grant Project

 - Post-conference Workshop: Emergency Preparedness, 2:00 – 5:00 p.m. at the National Education Center for Agricultural Safety (NECAS).
-This skill building workshop will include: introduction of two new tools that can assist farmers and ranchers in preparing for emergencies, discussion about content areas that still need development, and an update on the hands-on training provided by NECAS.
+This skill building workshop will include: introduction of two new tools (Disaster PrepWise and Farm Mapper 2.0) that can assist farmers and ranchers in preparing for emergencies, discussion about content areas that still need development, and an update on the hands-on training provided by NECAS.